Sneak Peek: The three most common software engineering interview questions.

 Principal Software Engineer Qualifications

-However, if you decide to go down the management track, your first step is Engineering Manager.
+Nevertheless, if you decide to go down the management track, your first step is to become an Engineering Manager.
 This is where you swap out your software development hat to help others grow on the team.

 As the name suggests, these individuals manage a large team of engineers and software developers, including junior, senior, and principal software engineers.